One Of Hawaii's Top Auto Accident

 The liability part of an auto insurance policy is specifically for defending any claims or paying any judgments against the insured driver in a car accident claim.
-When a plaintiff is injured in an auto accident due to the negligence of another, the plaintiff may make a claim under the bodily injury liability coverage of the defendant’s auto insurance policy.
-Oahu liability coverage is set up to be a one-time settlement or payment for all of the plaintiff’s injuries and damages.
+When a plaintiff is injured in an auto accident due to the negligence of another, the plaintiff may claim the bodily injury liability coverage of the defendant’s auto insurance policy.
+Oahu liability coverage is set up as a one-time settlement or payment for all of the plaintiff’s injuries and damages.

-When there is a car accident involving an uninsured defendant, the plaintiff makes a claim under his own uninsured motorist coverage.
+When a car accident involves an uninsured defendant, the plaintiff makes a claim under his own uninsured motorist coverage.
 If a defendant has liability insurance, but the policy limit is less than the uninsured motorist coverage of the victim under his or her own policy, the Plaintiff may make a claim under his own car insurance policy for underinsured motorist benefits.

-An adult who is living with a named insured and is not married or legally related to the named insured is not “related” to the named insured for purposes of coverage under an uninsured motorist insurance policy.
-In other words, if a boyfriend and girlfriend are living together they are not considered “resident relatives” under Hawaii car insurance law.
+An adult living with a named insured who is not married or legally related to the named insured is not “related” to the named insured for coverage under an uninsured motorist insurance policy.
+In other words, if a boyfriend and girlfriend live together, they are not considered “resident relatives” under Hawaii car insurance law.
 However, the Supreme Court of Hawaii did rule that an uncle of a named insured’s wife is a “resident relative” under Hawaii law for purposes of underinsured motorist coverage.

-If you have any questions about motor vehicle accident laws, please call our office for a free consultation.
+If you have questions about motor vehicle accident laws, please call our office for a free consultation.
 We have offices in Downtown Honolulu as well as in Leeward Oahu.
-Also, we can meet with you at your home, at the hospital, or whether it is convenient for you.
+Also, we can meet with you at your home, the hospital, or whether it is convenient.
 We have many years of experience in helping the people of Hawaii get the compensation they deserve for their injuries.

-The doctrine of contributory negligence is an affirmative defense to an accident lawsuit and is typically raised by the defense attorney in an effort to defeat the injury lawsuit.
-A plaintiff’s own negligence which is a proximate cause of a car accident may defeat the plaintiff’s claim, even if the defendant was also negligent.
-Under the common law doctrine of contributory negligence, there is no comparison of the fault of a plaintiff and the fault of a defendant.
+The doctrine of contributory negligence is an affirmative defense to an accident lawsuit and is typically raised by the defense attorney to defeat the injury lawsuit.
+A plaintiff’s negligence, a proximate cause of a car accident, may defeat the plaintiff’s claim, even if the defendant was also negligent.
+Under the common law doctrine of contributory negligence, there is no comparison of a plaintiff's and a defendant's fault.

-Even when a defendant’s negligence appears to be much more serious, the plaintiff’s own negligence in the car accident may defeat his claim.
-This common-law rule has been criticized as being unduly harsh by many and has given rise to various methods to escape from the effects of the auto accident doctrine, including the “last clear chance” doctrine and the doctrine of comparative negligence in some states.
+Even when a defendant’s negligence appears much more serious, the plaintiff’s negligence in the car accident may defeat his claim.
+Many criticized this common-law rule as being unduly harsh and has given rise to various methods to escape from the effects of the auto accident doctrine, including the “last clear chance” doctrine and the doctrine of comparative negligence in some states.

 The doctrine of assumption of risk prohibits a negligence claim when it can be shown that the injury plaintiff voluntarily chose to encounter a known danger and either appreciated or should have appreciated the risks involved with that conduct.

-It is usually not applicable in accident claims because it involves intentional, not negligent conduct.
-But, because it is a defense at common law to a negligence complaint, attorneys for defendants may assert it in lawsuits arising out of accident claims.
+It is usually not applicable in accident claims because it involves intentional, not negligent, conduct.
+But, because it is a defense at common law against a negligence complaint, attorneys for defendants may assert it in lawsuits arising out of accident claims.

-Hawaii auto accident law provides that uninsured motorist insurance coverage and underinsured motorist insurance coverage protects people who are insured and who are legally entitled to have their damages compensated from owners or operators of uninsured or underinsured vehicles.
+Hawaii auto accident law provides uninsured motorist insurance coverage, and underinsured motorist insurance coverage protects insured people who are legally entitled to have their damages compensated by owners or operators of uninsured or underinsured vehicles.

-This Hawaii law means that a UM and UIM claimant must provide fault on the part of the other driver and the claimant must also meet one of the exceptions to the abolition of tort liability.
+This Hawaii law means that a UM and UIM claimant must provide fault on the other driver's part, and the claimant must also meet one of the exceptions to the abolition of tort liability.

-In cases where the uninsured motorist is the employer of the person making the UIM or UM claim, state law provides that the exclusive remedy provision of workers compensation law provides that the employer is not going to be held legally liable.
-Therefore, when someone who is at fault in the accident is uninsured, he is not going to be legally liable because under Hawaii State law an uninsured motorist claim cannot be made.
+In cases where the uninsured motorist is the employer of the person making the UIM or UM claim, state law provides that the exclusive remedy provision of workers' compensation law provides that the employer will not be held legally liable.
+Therefore, when someone at fault in the accident is uninsured, he will not be legally liable because, under Hawaii State law, an uninsured motorist claim cannot be made.

-In some situations, if a personal injury plaintiff makes a demand, which is within the insurance policy limits and the personal injury defendant’s motor vehicle insurance company won’t agree to settle within the policy limits, the defendant may file a lawsuit against his own car insurance company if the plaintiff’s verdict exceeded the policy limits.
-Basically, the motor vehicle insurance policy limits may have been deemed to be waived and the defendant may seek to have the entire personal injury judgment paid by the car insurance company.
+In some situations, if a personal injury plaintiff makes a demand which is within the insurance policy limits and the personal injury defendant’s motor vehicle insurance company won’t agree to settle within the policy limits, the defendant may file a lawsuit against his own car insurance company if the plaintiff’s verdict exceeded the policy limits.
+The motor vehicle insurance policy limits may have been waived, and the defendant may seek to have the entire personal injury judgment paid by the car insurance company.
 In such a situation, the car accident defendant may assign his claims against his own car insurance company to the personal injury plaintiff in exchange for a release of personal liability.

-In most cases of car accidents, the insurance company has a subrogation claim which may be brought as a negligence claim against the tortfeasor.
-The negligent party is usually represented by a liability insurer, so the subrogation claim is usually between two Honolulu, Hawaii, car insurance companies.
+In most car accident cases, the insurance company has a subrogation claim which may be brought as a negligence claim against the tortfeasor.
+A liability insurer usually represents the negligent party, so the subrogation claim is usually between two Honolulu, Hawaii, car insurance companies.
 However, there is a special law regarding no-fault cases.

-When someone has already received no-fault benefits and receives compensation for tort liability which duplicates the no-fault benefits received, the no-fault insurance company may recover 50% of the no-fault benefits that it paid.
+When someone has already received no-fault benefits and receives compensation for tort liability that duplicates them, the insurance company may recover 50% of the no-fault benefits it paid.
 The burden of proof is on the car insurance company to prove that the tort recovery is, in fact, a duplication of the recovery of the no-fault benefits.

-It is more complicated when trying to determine the “named insured” in a business automobile or commercial automobile insurance policy.
-When a corporation is a “named insured" only the corporation itself is considered to be the class one insured.
+It is more complicated when determining the “named insured” in a business automobile or commercial automobile insurance policy.
+When a corporation is a “named insured,” only the corporation itself is considered to be the class one insured.

-In the majority of car insurance policies before January 1, 1998, the term “family member” was defined as “a person related by blood, marriage or adoption who is a resident of your household.
+In most car insurance policies before January 1, 1998, the term “family member” was defined as “a person related by blood, marriage or adoption who is a resident of your household.
 This includes a ward or foster child.”
 However, in Hawaii, most car insurance policies changed their definitions of “family member” after January 1, 1998.

 Now, most insurance policies state: “Family member means a person who is a resident of your household and either: 1.
 Registered with the Director of Health as a reciprocal beneficiary; or 2.
 Is related to you by blood, marriage, or adoption.”

 The changes made by most car insurance policies regarding the definition of “family member” is to follow the changes to the Hawaii Motor Vehicle Insurance Law, effective on January 1, 2011.
 The new law states: “1.
 The person identified by name as insured in a motor vehicle insurance policy complying with section 431:10C-301; and 2.
-While residing in the same household with a named insured, the following persons not identified by name as an insured in any other contract of motor vehicle insurance policy complying with this article: A. A spouse or reciprocal beneficiary or another relative of a named insured, and B. A minor in the custody of a named insured or a relative residing in the same household with a named insured.
+While residing in the same household with a named insured, the following persons are not identified by name as an insured in any other motor vehicle insurance policy contract complying with this article: A. A spouse, reciprocal beneficiary, or another relative of a named insured, and B. A minor in the custody of a named insured or a relative residing in the same household with a named insured.